bvn-architecture/styleguide/README.md

 {% include building-components/table-layout-image.markdown image="building-components/#TOPIC#/#NUMBER#-image.svg" %}
 ```

 - The 1st `{% include %}` is the building components text for the left hand column, consisting of two rows.
 The top row is the `key` and the bottom row is the `value` (2nd can be left blank, however must exist).
-The __letter__ is inserted on the top left of the first row.
+The __letter__ is inserted on the top left of the first row, it can be left blank " ".
 - The 2nd `{% include %}` outlines the framework size for the images.
-Images have the maximum width of `__px` to make all images the same size.
+Images have the maximum width of `320px` to make all images the same size.
 For text, replace `table-layout-image.markdown` with `table-layout-text.markdown` and reference the markdown file.

 NOTE: If there is no image or text needed to match the text, you can remove the second statement.

 To make the any block extend width, use the following instead:

 ```
-{% include building-components/table-layout-initial.markdown letter="E" letter="#LETTER#" key="building-components/#TOPIC#/#NUMBER#-key.markdown" value="building-components/#TOPIC#/#NUMBER#-value.markdown" %}
+{% include building-components/table-layout-initial.markdown letter="#LETTER#" key="building-components/#TOPIC#/#NUMBER#-key.markdown" value="building-components/#TOPIC#/#NUMBER#-value.markdown" %}
 ```

-Using a the second image include will place the image below text.
+NOTE: Using a the second image include will place the image below text.